Aashima02/ARIMA-in-Python/README.md

 # EXP 7 - ARMA IN PYTHON

 ## AIM:
-To implement ARIMA model in python.
+To implement ARMA model in python.

 ## ALGORITHM: